Why is childhood so appealing to us? What makes us say, “I miss my childhood so much”? Find out how and why you miss being a child.

 “Childhood memories were like airplane luggage; no matter how far you were traveling or how long you needed them to last, you were only ever allowed two bags.
 And while those bags might hold a few hazy recollections- it didn’t seem enough to last a whole lifetime.”Jennifer E. Smith, This Is What Happy Looks Like

-As children, we cannot wait to be “grown-ups,” and as adults, we yearn for the innocence of childhood.
+As children, we cannot wait to be “grown-ups,” and as adults, we yearn for childhood innocence.
 Reminiscing about childhood brings a sense of delight to individuals, as it is a period that is free of all worries and anxieties.
 It was where we spent every waking minute with our family and friends.
-All cries and shouts were heard and all questions answered.
+All cries and shouts were heard, and all questions were answered.

-As humans, our natural instinct is to compare the present with the past and plan for the future.
-Childhood is what most of us yearn for because it’s the past that we’ve learned from.
-In those golden days, we felt that we had already achieved everything possible.
+As humans, our instinct is to compare the present with the past and plan for the future.
+Most of us yearn for childhood because it’s the past we’ve learned from.
+In those golden days, we felt we had already achieved everything possible.
 The uncertainty of the future is what worries us.
-We have been conditioned to believe that uncertainty is dangerous.
+We have been conditioned to believe that luck is dangerous.

 “Why Do I Miss My Childhood So Much?”

-A survey of 2,000 adults revealed that 67% long for their childhood, and 4 out of 10 believe that those days were the best of their lives.
+A survey of 2,000 adults revealed that 67% long for their childhood, and 4 out of 10 believe those days were the best of their lives.
 But, what is it about childhood that makes it so endearing?
-What is it that makes us say, “I miss my childhood so much”?
+What makes us say, “I miss my childhood so much”?

 To begin with, becoming an adult can be challenging.
 It can often be confusing and overwhelming, especially when relationships, job obligations, and even fear of death come into play.
-Whether it’s friendship, family ties, work relationships, or romantic relationships- adult relationships are complex and messy.
+Adult relationships are complex and messy, whether friendship, family ties, work, or romantic relationships.

 Childhood is a time when you can always fall back on your community, but we fail to comprehend this as adults.
 The failures hit harder, success is different for everyone, and there are always complications.
 It’s almost as if life’s components are strewn about, and we are trying to put them back together.
-It is only fair to miss the sense of belonging and simplicity of childhood.
+It is only fair to miss childhood’s sense of belonging and simplicity.

 “What does it Mean When I Miss My Childhood?”

-You might be nostalgic for simpler days and miss your childhood for that reason.
-This could mean that you’re exhausted from the current situation in your life.
+You might be nostalgic for simpler days and miss your childhood.
+It could mean you’re exhausted from the current situation in your life.
 Often, it’s said people miss their childhood because they’re bored.
-This can be a sign of loneliness.
+It can be a sign of loneliness.